hoshigan/Supply-Chain-Analytic---Just-In-Time-Company/README.md

 3. Although over time, the buying behavior from key customer market has changed significantly, but the demand for ordering does not seem to have a strong fluctuation

-4. Since both revenue and cost have dropped dramatically, there might be an incident resulting in the company being unable to continue selling those best-selling inventory.
+4. Since both revenue and storage cost have dropped dramatically, there might be an incident resulting in the company being unable to continue selling those best-selling inventory.
 This can happen due to supply chain disruption.
 Also, the best selling products are always imported by the company a lot, while new products such as Technology have only been imported in a short time.
 Therefore, it is not excluded that the company intentionally changes its product offerings to test market demand

 5. Interestingly, the best-selling parts have the longest replenishment times, in stark contrast to lesser-known products like Technology and Health and Beauty.